czbiohub-sf/yogo/docs/recipes.md

 ## Loading images

 There are many ways to load images, and YOGO may have some tools to make that easy.
 You will have to consider the performance regime under which you are running YOGO to make the right choice.
-Here is what I would do for some cases:
+Here are some options:

 #### Running a single image from disk